 Soothing ourselves with the habit of overeating

-Even if your habit never began as a way to feel better because something was stressing you out, it could turn into this quickly, with the accidental pleasure of associating emotional pain with the pleasure of eating.
+Even if your habit never began as a way to feel better because something was stressing you out, it could turn into this quickly.
+The accidental pleasure of stopping emotional pain with the pleasure of eating is seductive.
 We get easily hooked on the numbing or pleasurable effect of so many things; from television, to the internet, to alcohol and drugs.
-Who hasn’t mindlessly lost an hour or two to Facebook or Youtube?
+Who hasn’t mindlessly lost an hour or two to Facebook or YouTube?

 Signs that you might be overeating to feel safe, as well as a response to having a feeling: